liyizhou/charter/README.md

   recoveries can be effected.
 The protocol will be designed so that local recovery can be based on forward error correction (FEC) and/or (non-persistent) retransmission.
-The initial focus will be on retransmission, but at least one FEC scheme will be included in order to exercise the protocol mechanisms for selecting FEC and a specific FEC scheme.
+The initial focus will be on retransmission, but a "default" FEC scheme will be included in order to exercise the protocol mechanisms for selecting FEC and a specific FEC scheme (more state-of-the-art FEC schemes can then be registered later).

 * Local measurement: To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate) and to trigger state transitions, measurements